 Our visit to Osaka we split in two parts.
-Firstly, we chose to spend a day there on our way from Kyoto to Hiroshima, and, secondly, we planned to stay in Osaka in the end of our JR Pass trip before returning to Tokyo.
+Firstly, we chose to spend a day there on our way from Kyoto to Hiroshima.
+Secondly, we planned to stay in Osaka in the end of our JR Pass trip before returning to Tokyo.
 When planning our trip, I tried to avoid long train rides.
 Although traveling by Shinkansen is much fun, spending the whole vacation day on the road within a country does not feel right.
-Since the furtherest stop of our journey was in Kumamoto on the island of Kyushu, the return trip to Tokyo would have taken long, so I decided that adding a breaking point somewhere on Osaka would be nice.
+Since the furtherest stop of our journey was in Kumamoto on the island of Kyushu, the return trip to Tokyo would have taken long.
+Hence, I decided that adding a breaking point somewhere on Osaka would be nice.

 Getting from Kyoto to Osaka takes a little bit more than one our.
-Having arrived to the Shin-Osaka station, we left our luggage in the lockers at the station and went to the famous Osaka Castle accidentally passing by a small open-air bonsai trade fair.
+We arrived at the Shin-Osaka station, left our luggage in the lockers, and went to the famous Osaka Castle.
+On the way, we accidentally passed by a small open-air bonsai trade fair.